SaaaRoO/Innvoice_Mangement_System/README.md

 ## Invoice Management System
 - This is a Python-based web application for managing invoices.
 Built with Flask, HTML, CSS, and JavaScript, it allows users to perform CRUD (Create, Read, Update, Delete) operations on invoices.
-The app connects to a MySQL or MariaDB database and provides a simple, responsive user interface for managing invoice records.
+The app connects to SQLACHEMY  to handle database and provides a simple, responsive user interface for managing invoice records.

 # Table of Contents: